 When a black South American soccer star signs on to a team in the country’s racist south, headlines blare.
-And when he falls for the sensual Desmerelda, a stunning white pop singer and daughter of a wealthy politician, their sudden and controversial marriage propels the pair to center stage, where they burn in the media spotlight.
-But celebrity attracts enemies; some very close to home.
-And its dazzle reaches into the city’s hidden corners, exposing a life of grit and desperation the glitterati could never imagine.
-When a girl is found murdered, reporter Paul Faustino is caught between worlds as he witnesses the power of the media in making — and breaking — lives.
-Inspired by Shakespeare’s OTHELLO, this modern tragedy of desire and betrayal, incisively and compassionately told, is a truly enthralling work of crossover fiction.
+And when he falls for Desmerelda, a stunning white pop singer, their controversial marriage propels them into the media spotlight.
+But celebrity attracts enemies—some very close to home.
+And its dazzle reaches the city’s hidden corners, exposing a life of desperation the glitterati could never imagine.
+When a girl is found murdered, reporter Paul Faustino witnesses the power of the media in making and breaking lives.
+Inspired by Shakespeare’s Othello, this modern tragedy is an enthralling work of crossover fiction.

 Peet spins a great story, with devilishly well-plotted connections among the characters, a deliciously evil villain in Diego Mendosa, and an unforgiving examination of the cult of celebrity. —Bulletin of the Center for Children’s Books